 Transformation has begun

-Buildings hold great potential for energy efficiency
+Buildings hold great potential for improvements in energy efficiency

 According to the IEA, buildings hold the greatest potential for improving energy efficiency before 2030.
 Today around 1% of all buildings within the EU are zero-carbon-ready.
 By 2030 that number is expected to be around 20%.